 Music is one of the easiest distraction techniques to use.
-As far back as 1995, dental phobia manuals mentioned that
+As far back as 1995, a dental phobia manual mentioned that

 “With portable tape and CD players so inexpensive, we encourage many patients to bring CDs or tapes of music, books, or comedy they find engaging.
 Let the patient control the volume.
 That way he can use it to drown out noises.”
-(Treating Fearful Dental Patients, Second Edition)
+1

-Nowadays we use mobile phones and mp3 players to achieve the same effect.
+Nowadays we use music on our mobile phones to achieve the same effect.

 For some tips on how to use these as a distraction device, you can visit our drill phobia page.

 Some dentists provide noise-cancelling headphones.
-Wireless ones are very popular right now (no cables to get in the way).
+Wireless ones are becoming very popular right now (no cables to get in the way).
 Examples include Bose QuietComfort 35 (ultra-comfy) and Beats by Dr. Dre Studio (less comfy but has volume control built into earpiece so you can quickly adjust the volume).
-When using earphones, your dentist may want to thoroughly explain what they are going to do beforehand (including the usual stop signals etc), and lift up an earpiece when they want to tell you something.
+When using earphones, your dentist may want to thoroughly explain what they are going to do beforehand (including info about stop and coping signals), and lift up an earpiece when they want to tell you something.

 Of course, you can also bring your own headphones along (whether they be noise-cancelling or not)!